-All residents and taxpayers in each municipality in each municipality within the Region of Durham can vote in municipal elections if they are over the age of 18 and are Canadian citizens.
-Canadian citizenship is a requirement as it is in Provincial and Federal elections.
+All residents and taxpayers in each municipality within the Region of Durham can vote in municipal elections if they are over the age of 18 and are Canadian citizens.
+Canadian citizenship is a requirement in Provincial and Federal elections as well.
 Municipal elections are held every 4 years and will be held in October of 2010 and then October of 2014.

 An overview of Durham Region and its corporate priorities, mission and vision can be found at "Overview of Durham Region".

-You can learn more about Ontario and how it is governed at "Know Your Local Government".
+You can learn more about Ontario and how it is governed at "How Municipal Government Works".

 As mentioned earlier, public education is funded and governed by the Province of Ontario through the Ontario Ministry of Education but it is administered locally.
 Local schools are administered by regional school boards that report to publically elected School